 “Requirements should be clear and specific with no uncertainty, requirements should be measurable in terms of specific values, requirements should be testable having some evaluation criteria for each requirement, and requirements should be complete, without any contradictions”

-Testing should start at requirement phase to avoid further requirement related bugs.
-Communicate more and more with your stakeholder to clarify all the requirements before starting project design and implementation.
+Testing should start at the requirement phase to avoid further requirement related bugs.
+Communicate more and more with your stakeholders to clarify all the requirements before starting the project design and implementation.

-Do you have any experience testing software requirements?
+Do you have any experience in Testing Software Requirements?